Funding opportunity

 Support from research organisations

-Considerable, sustained and clearly defined support from the research organisation is essential to a successful application.
+Considerable, sustained and clearly defined support from the research organisation is essential to a successful application and will be an equal part of the assessment of applications for MRC CoREs.
 We expect research organisations to provide:

 • laboratory space